Mundus Subterraneus

 Mundus subterraneus, quo universae denique naturae divitiae (very roughly "The subterranean world, all its riches") is a scientific textbook written by Athanasius Kircher, and published in 1665.
 The work depicts Earth's geography through textual description, as well as lavish illustrations.

+Kircher had already advocated in favor of rationalism and natural laws in the explanation of phenomena, rejecting miraculous explanations.
+He expanded on the concept with this book.

+Context

 Diatribe de Progidiosis Crucibus ("Diatribe of Prodigious Crosses") is Kircher's most succinct and explicit statement in favour of seeking rational causes for phenomena through an understanding of natural laws, derived from observation, rather than seeking miraculous explanations.
 He pursued this in greater detail in Mundus Subterraneus (1665).